 So, a steep, undeveloped, tree-lined Wellington ravine might be useless for walking or playing sport, but will still benefit nearby residents by cooling and purifying the air.
-Grass is obviously best as a surface for sport and better than concrete for handling rain but dry, compacted lawn is not much help for absorbing whenever land is developed, or even an "uplift tax" requiring parks to be paid for when rural land is up-zoned.
+Grass is obviously best as a surface for sport and better than concrete for handling rain - but dry, compacted lawn is not much help for absorbing garden to a grass berm along the road, to a school sports field or a golf course, counts as green space, though each variety has different benefits.

+whenever land is developed, or even an "uplift tax" requiring parks to be paid for when rural land is up-zoned.
 There are the options of protecting more existing trees water.
 All plants filter the air by either trapping or absorbing pollutants (such as deadly particulates from traffic), but trees are particularly good at it because of their larger leaves.

-Trees are also better than grass at cooling the air and

-grass at cooling the an anadealing with rain, while wetlands are the best at dealing with heavy rain and stormwater, the report says.
+Trees are also better than grass at cooling the air and grass at cooling the an and dealing with rain, while wetlands are the best at dealing with heavy rain and stormwater, the report says.
 "Green spaces act like giant sponges, slowing the flow of rainwater and trapping and filtering pollutants.
 When rain falls on a patch of bush or forest, or even a lawn, some of the water is caught by the vegetation."